Travel Insurance for Puerto Rico from USA

 Puerto Rico blends Caribbean charm with the ease of U.S. travel, offering beaches, culture, and nature.
 A few simple travel tips can help you enjoy a smooth and memorable trip:

-• Entry & Documents : U.S. citizens do not need a passport to visit Puerto Rico; a valid photo ID is sufficient, and there are no customs when flying from the mainland U.S.
+• Entry & Documents: U.S. citizens do not need a passport to visit Puerto Rico — a valid photo ID is sufficient, and there are no customs when flying from the mainland U.S.

-• Money & Costs : Puerto Rico uses the U.S. dollar; credit cards are widely accepted, but carry some cash for small vendors, and tip as you would on the mainland (about 15-20%).
+• Money & Costs: Puerto Rico uses the U.S. dollar.
+Credit cards are widely accepted, but carry some cash for small vendors, and tip as you would on the mainland (about 15–20%).

-• Language & Culture : Spanish and English are both spoken; English is common in tourist areas, but a few Spanish phrases and friendly greetings are appreciated.
+• Language & Culture: Spanish and English are both spoken.
+English is common in tourist areas, but a few Spanish phrases and friendly greetings are appreciated.

-• Safety & Health : Puerto Rico is generally safe; take normal precautions, drink tap water, and use bug spray to protect against mosquitoes.
+• Safety & Health: Puerto Rico is generally safe.
+Take normal precautions, drink tap water, and use bug spray to protect against mosquitoes.

-Why Buy at American Visitor Insurance?
+Why Buy Travel Insurance for Puerto Rico From American Visitor Insurance?

 search